Firas09/control/README.md

 And we multiply the system feedback by 90 because as I mentioned earlier, the equilibrium point is at 90 degrees

+For the best control results, PID control is typically applied as follows.
+The proportional term typically dominates the control, and is adjusted to provide the fastest control possible without making the system unstable.
+However, using only the proportional term tends to leave steady state errors.
+Adding the integral term corrects this; steady state errors will lead to a growing integral term, which will eventually correct them.
+Finally, using only the proportional and integral terms tends to make the system slow to respond to sudden changes.
+Adding the derivative term can improve the response time, since this term responds to any sudden changes.

 [A YouTube reference](https://youtu.be/fv6dLTEvl74)